Michael Valva faces 25 years to life in prison for second-degree murder in the death of his son - NewsBreak

 He was also convicted of four counts of endangering the welfare of a child for starving and beating Thomas and his brother Anthony.

-Valva's ex-fiancee Angela Polina is expected to stand trial for her role in Thomas' murder.
+Valva's ex-fiancée Angela Polina is expected to stand trial for her alleged role in Thomas' murder.
+Tierney said Pollina could stand trial as early as next month.

+When Pollina's trial is over, Tierney said he's plans to call for a grand jury probe of Suffolk's Child Protection Services.
+The Valva case cast a harsh light on Suffolk's CPS as Thomas's principal and teachers testified they had made dozens of calls to the agency for help in the three years leading up to Thomas's murder.

+"In the instance of Thomas and Anthony, there was no action taken.
+So we have to make sure, take those lessons learned and come up with a procedure to make sure that we are looking for these signs, so in the future something like this won't happen again," Tierney said.

 Previous coverage: